 The original power analysis was based on an a priori correlation with two tails.
 We hoped for an effect size of r ~ .30 (r2 = .09), at 80% power, and alpha = .05.
-Using G*Power, this analysis yielded a sample size of 82 participants.
-However, when a power analysis was examined a posteriori, controlling for our average correlations for the typing test and the APM (r = .) and the OSPAN and typing test (r = .2), approximately 1 participants were needed to detect a significant relationship between these correlations at alpha < .05.
+Using G*Power (Faul, et al., 2007), this analysis yielded a sample size of 82 participants.
+However, when a power analysis was examined a posteriori, controlling for our average correlations for the typing test and the APM (r = .19) and the OSPAN and typing test (r = .23), approximately 145 participants were needed to detect a significant relationship between these correlations at alpha < .05.

 DISCUSSION

 Expertise and working memory studies have been performed focusing on various psychological research topics.
 Very few studies, however, include gF and its relationship to expertise.
-This was designed to compare expertise and working memory again, and then see how expertise and fluid intelligence are related.
+This study was designed to compare expertise and working memory again, and then see how expertise and fluid intelligence are related.
 The original hypothesis was that those who have a higher expertise in foreign language or in the typing task will have a higher working memory AOSPAN scores and higher fluid intelligence APM scores.
-Instead for global expertise, we used the typing scores to correlate with AOSPAN, and APM to examine this hypothesis.
-Performance on the AOSPAN task in the math sections was further used as a covariate to account for participant differences in this portion of the AOSPAN task.

-First, we replicated the correlation between working memory and fluid intelligence showing r = .5 pr = .3 controlling for math scores.
+First, we replicated the correlation between working memory and fluid intelligence showing r = .50, pr = .39 controlling for math scores.
+This demonstrates that the relationship is positive and strong, while controlling for math accuracy.
 Next, we extended these correlations to expertise.
-The correlation for the APM and typing test was r = ., and the correlation for the AOSPAN and the typing test was r = .2, with a of pr =.1.
+The correlation for the APM and typing test was r = .19, and the correlation for the AOSPAN and the typing test was r = .23, with a of pr =.15.
 These results do not indicate support for our hypothesis that expertise and working memory or fluid intelligence are significantly related; however, the limitation of small sample size should be considered.
 Our sample size was not as large as it needed to be to have sufficient of usable data for all parts of the experiment.
 For example, only six participants completed the foreign language as an expertise part of our study, mostly scoring into the introductory course for their language.
 More variability and scores would be necessary to fully examine this variable.

-Future directions of the study would be to replicate this experiment again with a larger sample size, form of expertise and examine the results.
-The original showed a between the AOSPAN and APM of r = .5. typing test correlate with these at r = .
-(APM) and r = .2 (AOSPAN).
-Since working memory and gF were not perfectly correlated it is interesting that their correlations with the typing task were almost the same, and not very strong.
-Perhaps using a different form of expertise that , instead of typing, could make a difference and make this a stronger correlation.
+An additional reason for these low correlations between the APM, AOSPAN, and tying as a an expertise, could be because typing does not demonstrate having an abundance of knowledge, but does apply to using a skill.
+If a different form of expertise could be used instead of typing, such as previous literature suggests using chess or physics, this correlations could have been stronger or significant.
+Future directions of the study would be to replicate this experiment again with a larger sample size, a different form of expertise (secondary language, chess, or physics) and examine the results.
+The original correlations in this study showed a relationship between the AOSPAN and APM of r = .50.
+The typing test did not correlate with these at r = .19 (APM) and r = .23 (AOSPAN).
+Since working memory and gF were not perfectly correlated, although significant, it is interesting that their correlations with the typing task were almost the same, and not very strong.
+Perhaps using a different form of expertise that focuses on knowledge and application, instead of just typing, could make a difference and make this a stronger correlation.

 Conclusion